Professional Graphics Controller: Operation

 The display adapter was composed of three physical circuit boards (one with the on-board microprocessor, firmware ROMs and video output connector, one providing CGA emulation, and the third mostly carrying RAM) and occupied two adjacent expansion slots on the XT or AT motherboard or the Expansion Unit; the third card was located in between the two slots.
 The PGC could not be used in the original IBM PC without the 5161 Expansion Unit due to the different spacing of its slots.

 In addition to its native mode, the PGC optionally supported the documented text and graphics modes of the Color Graphics Adapter, which could be enabled using an onboard jumper.
 However, it was only partly register-compatible with CGA.

 Related monitor

 The PGC's matching display was the IBM 5175, an analog RGB monitor that is unique to it and not compatible with any other video card without modification.
 With hardware modification, the 5175 can be used with VGA, Macintosh, and various other analog RGB video sources.
 Some surplus 5175s in VGA-converted form were still sold by catalog retailers such as COMB (Close Out Merchant Buyers) as late as the early 1990s.

+DE-9 video connector

+Back of a PC with two video cards that output analog RGB (VGA) signals, one with a 9-pin connector on the right, and the other with a 15-pin connector left of it.
+Also shown are 9-pin and 25-pin serial ports on the far left, a 25-pin parallel port below them, and PS/2 keyboard and mouse ports.

+The DE-9 connector used on the IBM Professional Graphics Controller (PGC) was a 9-pin connector like the Color Graphics Adapter (CGA) and Enhanced Graphics Adapter (EGA) but was otherwise a (would later become) VGA-compatible RGB signal.
+Significantly, early NEC MultiSync monitors had a 9-pin male port on the back with this pinout.
+This was used in some early VGA and VGA-compatible hardware because the standard pre-existed VGA.
+It is also found in some industrial hardware from the era.

+This "9-pin VGA" lacks several pins compared to full VGA, which was usually not problematic because the autodetection features supported by those pins only evolved over time, and prior to Windows 95, there was no user expectation of graphics cards and displays being fully plug and play.
+DE-9 "VGA" connectors generally all used the same pinout, and adapters to the DE-15 standard have been made.
+Ultimately all VGA hardware makers switched to standard DE-15 connectors, relegating the early variant to relative obscurity.

+DE-9 is the same physical size as DE-15, the latter being a high density configuration in the same "E" shell.